 7. Mrs. Doubtfire (1993)

-Chris Columbus’ endearing comedy drama tells the story of a divorced actor who disguises himself as a an old woman and begins to work as a housekeeper in order to interact with his children.
-Robin Williams stars in the lead role and his comic charisma drives the film ahead albeit the film’s inherent sentimentality tends to overshadow the brilliance of his performance in parts.
-It’s a lovely drama that takes a simple yet hopeful look at the themes of separation, divorce and the kind of impact it has on the family and children.
-Its tackling of the subject isn’t remarkably smart but its inherent optimism makes for a thoroughly satisfying experience.
+Chris Columbus’ endearing comedy-drama tells the story of a divorced actor who disguises himself as an old woman and begins to work as a housekeeper in order to interact with his children.
+Robin Williams stars in the lead role, and his comic charisma drives the film ahead, albeit the film’s inherent sentimentality tends to overshadow the brilliance of his performance in parts.
+It’s a lovely drama that takes a simple yet hopeful look at the themes of separation, divorce, and the kind of impact it has on the family and children.
+Its tackling of the subject isn’t remarkably smart, but its inherent optimism makes for a thoroughly satisfying experience.